NCH was super helpful and made sure my business was taken care of that same day.

 -

-Starting an LLC varies by state as they have different requirements, but there are general
+Starting an LLC varies by state as they have different requirements, but there are general things you must do.

 First and foremost, owners and members must agree on a name for their company.
-Afterward, articles of organization must be documented and filed with the state.
+Afterward, the LLC’s articles of organization must be documented and filed with the state.
 These legal papers indicate the obligations of each member of the LLC, such as their rights, powers, duties, and liabilities.

-Advantages and Disadvantages of an LLC
+Advantages and Disadvantages

 Advantages